Cray-HPE/docs-csm/008-CSM-VALIDATION.md

 ncn-m001# pdsh -b -S -w "$(grep -oP 'ncn-\w\d+' /etc/hosts | sort -u |  tr -t '\n' ',')" 'date'
 ```

-If there is skew (output from the above command shows different times across the NCNs), the system may be suffering from a bug where ncn-m001 uses itself as it's own upstream NTP server.
+If there is skew (output from the above command shows different times across the NCNs), the system may be suffering from a bug where ncn-m001 uses itself as its own upstream NTP server.
 The following will check if this is the case:

 ```bash
 grep server /etc/chrony.d/cray.conf